Robin Vos: 2024 recall attempts

 Right-wing anger at Vos (fueled both by the failure to impeach Wolfe and by Vos's refusal to hold a vote to "decertify" Joe Biden's 2020 presidential election victory in the state) resulted in two efforts to trigger recall elections.

 In January 2024, Burlington resident Matthew Snorek filed paperwork to recall Vos.
 In the paperwork, Snorek listed his grievances against Vos, writing: "Vos is blocking fair elections in WI.
 Vos misled the WI Assembly in the impeachment of Megan [sic] Wolfe.
 Vos said he will 'try as hard as I can to make sure Donald Trump is not the nominee in 2024'.
 Vos supported the unlawful drop boxes.
 Wisconsin must move 'forward' without Robin Vos in power."
 Many of the people involved in supporting the recall were the same people involved in the primary challenge against Vos in 2022 and the ad campaign against him in the winter of 2023-24, including Gableman and Brandtjen.
 During the recall petition signature-collection phase, the Wisconsin Elections Commission recommended felony charges against Brandtjen and a Donald Trump super PAC for laundering donations to Vos's 2022 primary opponent.

 In the first half of 2024, the two groups behind these efforts spent more than $1.5 million toward this aim.
 Both efforts' petitions for recall elections were rejected by the Wisconsin Elections Commission.
 Wolfe (herself the commission's administrator) is not a voting member of the commission.

 The first recalled attempt failed because not enough of the signatures collected were from people living in the newly constituted 33rd assembly district, which Vos had been redistricted into under the election map adopted after Clarke v.
 Wisconsin Elections Commission.
 The election commission rejected the first effort's petition in a unanimous 5–0 vote.

 After the initial recall's apparent failure, another recall campaign was quickly announced.
 Vos became more outspoken in his criticism of recall organizers, saying: "The people who organized this are so out of touch with reality.
 They are morons.
 They are stupid.
 These people do not deserve the respect that anybody gave them in the media over the course of the last three, three months."
 Vos also singled out his former ally, Gableman, who he alleged was the leader of the recall.
 Vos called his hiring Gableman "probably the single biggest embarrassment that I have ever had" and said Gableman should be disbarred.
 The second attempt was rejected by a 4–2 vote of the Elections Commission, which disqualified many signatures that it ruled were collected after the deadline.
 The commission that voted to reject this petition had three Republican members and one Democrat.
 Dane County Judge Stephen Ehlke rejected an appeal by the committee behind the second recall effort.

+Retirement

+Vos suffered a minor heart attack in November 2025 and disclosed it on February 19, 2026.
+In the same speech, he announced that he would not run for reelection in 2026 and would retire at the end of the 107th Legislature.